pudly/schmopera-hugo/content/articles/happening-now-otsl-s-digital-2021.md

 </figure>

-I intend to take it all in, and I'm particularly excited to experience Will Liverman and Nicole Cabell in a production together.
+I intend to take it all in, and I'm particularly excited to experience Will Liverman and Nicole Cabell in a production together ([_Highway 1, U.S.A._](https://opera-stl.org/highway)).
 Plus, Patricia Racette's [Elle](https://opera-stl.org/voix) is an exciting thought.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1631031290/media/2021/09/OTSL_H1_21_OD_PressFinal-01-min_dy2niz.jpg){{% /md %}}